MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/authoring-cards/javascript.md

 ms.topic: article
 ---

-# JavaScript library for creating cards
+# JavaScript SDK for creating cards

 > [!IMPORTANT]
 > The library for serializing JSON is still in development and your milage may vary.